Frame Interpolation with Consecutive Brownian Bridge Diffusion: Experiments

 \textbf{Test Sets.} We select UCF-101~\cite{soomro2012ucf101}, DAVIS~\cite{Perazzi_CVPR_2016}, SNU-FILM~\cite{choi2020channel}, and Middlebury~\cite{baker2011database} to evaluate our method.
 UCF-101 and Middlebury consist of relatively low-resolution videos (less than 1K), whereas DAVIS and SNU-FILM consist of relatively high-resolution videos (up to 4K).
 SNU-FILM consists of four categories with increasing levels of difficulties (i.e. larger motion changes): easy, medium, hard, and extreme.

-\textbf{Evaluation Metrics.} Recent works~\cite{danier2023ldmvfi,danier2022flolpips,zhang2018perceptual} reveal that PSNR and SSIM~\cite{wang2004image} are sometimes unreliable because they have relatively low correlation with humans' visual judgments.
-However, deep-learning-based metrics such as FID~\cite{heusel2017gans}, LPIPS~\cite{zhang2018perceptual}, and FloLPIPS~\cite{danier2022flolpips} are shown to have a higher correlation with humans' visual judgments in~\cite{danier2023ldmvfi,zhang2018perceptual}.
-Moreover, in our experiments, we also find such inconsistencies between PSNR/SSIM and visual quality, which will be discussed in Section~\ref{sec: exp result}.
+\textbf{Evaluation Metrics.} Recent works~\cite{danier2023ldmvfi,danier2022flolpips,zhang2018perceptual} reveal that PSNR and SSIM~\cite{wang2004image} are sometimes unreliable because they have relatively lower correlation with humans' visual judgments.
+However, learning-based metrics such as FID~\cite{heusel2017gans}, LPIPS~\cite{zhang2018perceptual}, and FloLPIPS~\cite{danier2022flolpips} are shown to have a higher correlation with humans' visual judgments in~\cite{danier2023ldmvfi,zhang2018perceptual}.
+Moreover, we also experimentally find such inconsistencies between PSNR/SSIM and visual quality, which will be discussed in Section~\ref{sec: exp result}.
 Therefore, we select FID, LPIPS, and FloLPIPS as our main evaluation metrics.
-LPIPS and FID measure distances in the space of deep learning features.
-FloLPIPS is based on LPIPS but takes the motion in the frames into consideration.
-Our methods evaluated with PSNR and SSIM will be included in Appendix~\ref{appendix:psnr}.
+LPIPS and FID measure similarities or distances in the latent space of deep learning models.
+FloLPIPS is based on LPIPS but takes the motion change among three frames into consideration.
+The results in PSNR/SSIM are included in Appendix~\ref{appendix:psnr}.